Classifying spaces of infinity-sheaves: Technical lemmas on simplicial sets and spaces

-\begin{prop}[{Dugger-Isaksen \cite[Proposition 4.1]{DuggerIsaksen}}] A map $f : X \to Y$ between Kan complexes is a weak equivalence if and only if for every $n \geq 0$ and every commutative square
+\begin{proposition}[{Dugger--Isaksen~\cite[Proposition 4.1]{Dugger.Isaksen}}] A map $f : X \to Y$ between Kan complexes is a weak equivalence if and only if for every $n \geq 0$ and every commutative square

-there is a lift as pictured making the upper triangle commute and the lower triangle commute up to a homotopy $H : \Delta^n \times \Delta^1 \to Y$ which is fixed on $\partial \Delta^n$. \end{prop} In Dugger-Isaksen's terminology, a map $f$ solving the lifting problem of this proposition is said to have the \emph{relative homotopy lifting property} (RHLP) with respect to $\partial \Delta^n \to \Delta^n$.
+there is a lift as pictured making the upper triangle commute and the lower triangle commute up to a homotopy $H : \Delta^n \times \Delta^1 \to Y$ which is fixed on $\partial \Delta^n$. \end{proposition} In Dugger--Isaksen's terminology, a map $f$ solving the lifting problem of this proposition is said to have the \emph{relative homotopy lifting property} (RHLP) with respect to $\partial \Delta^n \to \Delta^n$.

 It will be useful to think of these lifting properties in the following way.
 Let $\Sp^{[1]}$ denote the category whose objects are maps of simplicial sets and morphisms are commutative squares.
-Let $\tau$ denote the following morphism in $\Sp^{[1]}$
+Let $\tau$ denote the morphism in $\Sp^{[1]}$

-(source $i$, target $j$).
-Proposition \ref{prop:duggerisaksen} then reads: a map $f$ between Kan complexes is a weak equivalence if and only if $\tau^* : \map(j, f) \to \map(i, f)$ is a surjection.
+(with source $i$ and target $j$). \cref{prop:duggerisaksen} then reads: a map $f$ between Kan complexes is a weak equivalence if and only if $\tau^* : \map(j, f) \to \map(i, f)$ is a surjection.